dowusubekoe-dev/aws_devops/README.md

 [Vagrant VMware ESXi Plugin Configuration](https://github.com/josenk/vagrant-vmware-esxi)

 ### 2f.
 OVF Tool for VMware ESXi (Centos UTM)
 The tool can be downloaded from [VMware](https://code.vmware.com/web/tool/4.3.0/ovf).
 A VMware account is needed to download the tool.
 You can also download [OVF Tool](https://github.com/rgl/ovftool-binaries) the binary files from this link.
+I installed the version **4.3.0** because of the compatibility issues with vmware hardware versions 4 - 13.

 #### Procedure
+- Go to the browser by clicking on this link [VMware OVF Tool v4.3.0](https://developer.vmware.com/web/tool/4.3.0/ovf/)
-- Download the [VMware OVF Tool](https://github.com/rgl/ovftool-binaries) and copy it to your host under your home directory (or other location).
+- Download and navigate to the folder it was saved to
-- Unzip the VMware OVF Tool.
-It should extract into a folder called **ovftool** in your directory.
-- Launch the terminal
+- Make the installation file executable by running this command `$ chmod +x VMware-ovftool-4.3.0-10104578-lin.x86_64.bundle`

-- Run the .bashrc file:
+- Execute the file using the command below

-	`$ vi ~/.bashrc`
+	`$ ./VMware-ovftool-4.3.0-10104578-lin.x86_64.bundle`

-- Add the following line to your .bashrc file:
+- Accept the End User License Agreement to continue.

-	`export PATH=$PATH:/usr/lib/vmware-ovftool/ovftool`
-- Run the source command to update the shell with the new changes

-	`$ source .bashrc`
-- Verify the VMware OVF Tool is installed.

-	`$ ovftool --version`

 #### Resources
 [Download OVF Tool Binaries](https://github.com/rgl/ovftool-binaries)